tfkfan/phaser3-react-template/README.md

 This template allows to use react hooks outside of react components

-To use this take a look to /src/controls.ts and /src/react-controls.ts file to create your own handlers
+To use this take a look to /src/controls.ts  file to create your own handlers

 To register new handler:
 ```typescript